automatictester/exp/java/concurrency/readme.md

 - If A happens-before B and B happens-before C, then A happens-before C.
 - If thread A execution happens-before thread B, thread B will see value X at least as up-to-date as thread A set it.
   Subsequent writes may or may not be visible.

+Memory semantics of synchronization:

+- When acquiring the monitor, local memory is invalidated and subsequent reads go directly to main memory.
+- When releasing the monitor, local memory is flushed to main memory.
+- Above process guarantees that when a variable V is written by a thread X with a given monitor M acquired and read by thread Y with the same monitor M acquired, the write to the variable V will be visible for thread Y.
+- Moreover, when thread X released monitor M, and thread Y reads acquired the same monitor M, any variable values that were visible to X at the time that monitor M was released n are guaranteed now to be visible to thread Y.
+  This is called piggy backing on synchronization.
+- Implicit and explicit locking have the same memory semantics.
+- Local memory can be defined as caches, registers, and other hardware and compiler optimizations.
+- Read and writing a volatile variable have half of the memory semantics of synchronization:
+  - Read of a volatile has the same memory semantics as a monitor acquire.
+  - Write of a volatile has the same semantics as a monitor release.

 Library classes: